Who we are

 Soca dance classes

-Provide high quality, calorie-burning, dynamic dance classes that engage people of all ages to improve their mental and physical health through Afro- Caribbean dance culture and wellbeing, in a supportive and communal environment.
+We provide high quality, calorie-burning, dynamic dance classes that engage people of all ages to improve their mental and physical health through Afro- Caribbean dance culture and wellbeing, in a supportive and communal environment.

 Dance, rhythm and music is a common language amongst all people regardless of age, religion, orientation or other social-economic differences and thus can be used as a catalyst for socialisation.